PatReis/fav_reps/README.md

 It is intended to be hosted in a private network to store and manage your personal cooking recipes.
 The website is in German and designed very minimalistic, i.e. no theme etc.

-Version [1.x.x](https://github.com/PatReis/fav_reps/releases/tag/v1.0.2) only features the basic recipe forms.
+Version [1.x.x](https://github.com/PatReis/fav_reps/releases/tag/v1.0.2) features the basic recipe forms and LaTeX export options for private use.
 With version [2.x.x](https://github.com/PatReis/fav_reps/releases/tag/v2.0.0) there is also a simple user and rating system.

 Additional features that could/should be added are proper security and deployment (if publicly hosted).